How to Prepare Financially Before Hiring Someone: 10 Steps

 2. Separate personal survival money from business payroll

 Many self-employed people blur the line between personal and business finances out of necessity.
-Before hiring, draw a hard boundary.
+Before you hire, draw a hard boundary.
 Your rent and groceries should not depend on whether you can make payroll.
 If you are still pulling from business revenue at random, hiring adds stress quickly.
 Open a separate payroll or operating buffer so your personal finances are not silently subsidizing the hire.
+The bookkeeping guide covers how to set up the account structure that supports this separation.

 3. Build a conservative cash buffer, not an optimistic one